Gotham FC: Unlikely champions, 2009

-Sky Blue FC kicked off its inaugural season on April 5, 2009 dropping a 2–0 decision to Los Angeles Sol at TD Bank Ballpark in Bridgewater Township, New Jersey.
+Sky Blue FC kicked off its inaugural season on April 5, 2009, dropping a 2–0 decision to Los Angeles Sol at TD Bank Ballpark in Bridgewater Township, New Jersey.
 It played its next game at the venue before moving permanently to Yurcak Field on the campus of Rutgers University.

 The team stuttered to one win and two draws in their first six games, scoring only 3 goals in the process, before head coach and general manager Ian Sawyers was suspended indefinitely by the team for disagreements on May 23, 2009.
 He was eventually relieved of his duties as head coach and general manager on May 28, 2009.
 In his absence, Kelly Lindsey stepped in as the interim and slowly started to turn around Sky Blue FC's on-field fortunes.
-She was eventually permanently installed as head coach on June 19, 2009 by then General Manager Gerry Marrone.
+She was eventually permanently installed as head coach on June 19, 2009, by then General Manager Gerry Marrone.

 Lindsey's time at the helm was short-lived as she abruptly resigned from her position on July 30, 2009.
-She had won five games and drawn three others in her twelve total matches before Christie Pearce was named the second interim of the year and third head coach overall by Marrone.
-Her position also included playing on the field and was the first player/manager in WPS history.
-Rampone lead Sky Blue FC into 4th position and secured the final playoff spot for the 2009 playoffs.
+She had won five games and drawn three others in her twelve total matches before Christie Rampone was named the second interim of the year and third head coach overall by Marrone.
+Her position also included playing on the field and she was the first player/manager in WPS history.
+Rampone led Sky Blue FC into 4th position and secured the final playoff spot for the 2009 playoffs.
 Sky Blue FC upended both Washington Freedom and Saint Louis Athletica to make the championship game against Los Angeles Sol.
 A 16th minute Heather O'Reilly strike earned Sky Blue FC the championship on August 22, 2009, beating the Sol on their own home field of The Home Depot Center in Carson, California.

 Sky Blue's victory was seen as an upset, and later described as "an all-time underdog story."
 Sky Blue were later invited to the White House, where President Barack Obama hailed their success in the inaugural WPS season.